Skip to content

 # in negative area values and mathematically incorrect results.

-# - The start section here is a T-shape composed of two not overlapping polygons:
+# - The start section here is a T-shape composed of two non-overlapping polygons:

 # a "flange" (top horizontal) and a "web" (vertical stem).